-The research was conducted within a naturally ventilated polyhouse located at Lovely Professional University's Department of Horticulture in Phagwara, Jalandhar, Punjab, during the period of 2021-2022.
+The research was conducted within a naturally ventilated polyhouse located at Lovely Professional University's Department of Horticulture in Phagwara, Jalandhar, Punjab, from 2021 to 2022.
 Camarosa strawberry fruit runners for the experiment were sourced from AKS Strawberry in Solan, Himachal Pradesh.
 Organic manures such as vermicompost, neem cake, and cocopeat were procured from a local fertilizer store in Jalandhar.
 The university's store provided the fertilizers (Azotobacter and PSB) necessary for the treatments.
-The planting of strawberry runners occurred in November 2021 on a bed measuring $40 \times 2 \text{ m}^2$, accompanied by an underlying drip irrigation system.
+The planting of strawberry runners occurred in November 2021 on a bed measuring 40 x 2 m, accompanied by an underlying drip irrigation system.
 The bed was divided into ten equal sections, each spanning 4 meters.
 Plant spacing was set at 30 cm between rows and 45cm between individual plants.
-The temperature and humidity of the polyhouse during the experiment were observed at 20 \pm 3 $^{\circ}$ C and 82 \pm 4%, respectively.
+The temperature and humidity of the polyhouse during the experiment were observed at $20 \pm 3$ °C and $82 \pm 4\%$ , respectively.
 The soil was sandy loamy with an alkaline pH of 7.65, 1.00 dS m-1 electrical conductivity, 0.40% organic carbon, 0.029 g/kg nitrogen, 0.002 kg/ha phosphorus, and 0.024 kg/ha potassium.
 The fruit quality data were recorded after harvesting, while yield related parameters were recorded at a weekly interval, and the sum was calculated at the end of April.